 Uses of SMS messaging

-Continuing our SMS stats, we have a few regarding how businesses use SMS marketing and which industries users interact with using SMS messaging.
+Continuing our SMS stats, we have a few regarding how business SMS marketing is used and which industries users interact with using text messaging.

 Below you can see survey results showing how businesses use SMS messaging.